-2. Relationship with Staff
+2. Relationship with staff

 The City's staff works for and is responsible to the City Administrator.
-The City Administrator is responsible for allocating the staff time and efforts.
-Commissioners should not attempt to direct or decide the priority of work for the respective department or an individual staff person.
+The City Administrator is responsible for allocating the staff's time and efforts consistent with the policy direction set by the City Council.
+Commissioners should not attempt to direct or decide the priority of work for the respective department or give direction to an individual City staff person.
+A commission, as a body, can make recommendations to the City Council as it relates to projects, initiatives, and research that fall within their scope.
 These bodies should, however, set priorities for their own agendas so that staff may best use the time available for commission business.